kramawat-tibco/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/OracleAppRunInCluster/readme.md

 ## Troubleshooting

 * If you see error like: `Cannot locate a 64-bit Oracle Client library: "libclntsh.so: cannot open shared object file: No such file or directory"` then make sure that your docker file installed oracle client libraries successfully
-* If you see error like: `couldn't get current server API group list: Get "https://172.24.206.179:8443/api?timeout=32s": dial tcp 172.24.206.179:8443: connectex: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.` then make sure that your Kubernetes cluster is running.
+* If you see error like: `couldn't get current server API group list: Get "https://172.24.206.179:8443/api?timeout=32s": dial tcp 172.24.206.179:8443: connectex: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.` then make sure that your minikube cluster is up and running.
 If you're using a local setup (like Minikube or Docker Desktop), ensure that the Kubernetes service is started and healthy.

 ## Contributing
 If you want to build your own activities for Flogo please read the docs here.

-If you want to showcase your project, check out [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome)
+If you want to showcase your project, check out [tci-awesome]

 You can also send an email to `tci@tibco.com`